Northwest Dance Halls

 Edmonds, Washington

-Some of the bands that this place during the early years of NW rock and roll were:
+Some of the bands that this place during those great years of NW music were:

 City Zu